AleksandrRogov/DynamicsWebApi/README.md

 You can also use common request functions to create, retrieve and update entity and attribute metadata.
 Just use the following rules:

-1. Always set `collectionName: 'EntityDefinitions'`.
+1. Always set `collection: 'EntityDefinitions'`.
 2. To retrieve a specific **entity metadata** by a Primary or Alternate Key use `key` property.
 For example: `key: 'LogicalName="account"'`.
 3. To get attributes, set `navigationProperty: 'Attributes'`.
 4. To retrieve a specific **attribute metadata** by Primary or Alternate Key use `navigationPropertyKey`.
 For example: `navigationPropertyKey: '00000000-0000-0000-0000-000000000002'`.